hubmapconsortium/software-docs/docs/entitysdk.md

 <tr><td>Description</td><td colspan="2">Creates a new entity of a specified type.
 Takes as input a dictionary containing the details of the new entity and entity type.</td></tr>
 <tr><td rowspan="4">Arguments</td><td rowspan="2">entity_type</td><td>Optional: No</td></tr><tr><td>Type: String</td></tr><tr><td rowspan="2">data</td><td>Optional: No</td></tr><tr><td>Type: Dictionary</td></tr>
 <tr><td>Outputs</td><td colspan="2">This method outputs an instance of a class given by entity_type.</td></tr>
 <tr><td>Error Handling</td><td colspan="2">If the response code from Entity Api is greater than 299, an exception will be raised.
 The exception message will be the response from the Entity API.
 The create entity method will return this response from the API, so if this exception is handled individually, this information can be used.
-If the request to the Entity Api fails, an exception will be raise as well.</td></tr>
+If the request to the Entity Api fails, an exception will be raised as well.</td></tr>
 <tr><td>Authorization</td><td colspan="2">A token is required for this method.
 If a token is provided and it is invalid, an exception will be raised.
 If a token is not provided, or one is provided but is not in the HuBMAP-Read group, an exception will be raised.</td></tr>

 </table>